Hot off the press (then), it's "Cold Case" | Escape Plan Clue Rooms

 As I was about to leave, the staff asked if I could stay and alpha test an upcoming room.
 My answer: HELL YES.

 While understandably I'm not at liberty to reveal any spoiler, this 3rd room was actually my favorite, since the whole package (plot, setting, prop, puzzles, etc) were all more well developed, felt more maturely produced, and just altogether more of a solid effort.
 (A handful of puzzles were cute and memorable.)
 This final product'd most likely be more well received than previous released rooms.

 In conclusion, EP came off as more of a mom and pop vibe of a business that, while definitely not in the leagues of the top dogs, could serve a more niche-y audience at a reasonable price range (ie, watch for discounts).
 Rooms were more on the basic side, did not quite feature secret pathways or the likes, but displayed genuine attempts to entertain.

 If you want a hardcore immersive experience, go to LA or OC's bigger names.
 But if you want a leisurely brain workout (with Groupon available), give this a try.
 Beginners, casual players, families would enjoy this spot; and solo/duo players looking to hone/test/review some basic gen 1 skills could use some solid practice here.

-I sincerely thank EP for their hospitality, and as a business, it's in the 3.5 stars range or so, rounded to 4.
 As long as you maintain a rational expectation going in, a good time's to be had!
 I walked away feeling accomplished, content, and no regrets.